 Three of the core members, drummer Bobby Elliott, lead singer Allan Clarke and lead guitarist Tony Hicks continued to perform as The Hollies until April 2000, when Clarke announced that due to personal reasons he was retiring from the touring incarnation of the group.
 He was replaced by Carl Wayne, former lead singer of The Move.
 Wayne stayed with The Hollies until his death from cancer in August 2004.
 He was replaced by Peter Howarth, who sang lead vocals on the LP "Staying Power", which was released in 2006.
 Another new studio album "Then, Now, Always", was issued in late March 2009.
 By that time Alan Coates left the band and was replaced by Steve Lauri.

-In recognition of their achievements, the Hollies were inducted to the Rock and Roll Hall of Fame in 2010.
+In recognition of their achievements, The Hollies were inducted to the Rock And Roll Hall of Fame in 2010.
 In the same year, a compilation album, "Midas Touch: The Very Best of The Hollies", charted in the UK at number 23.
 In 2012, The band released "Hollies Live Hits!
 We Got The Tunes!", a live Double CD featuring The Hollies' live performances recorded during their 2012 UK Tour.
 In 2013, The Hollies 50th year as a band, was packed with a worldwide Anniversary Concert Tour where they performed in over 60 concerts.
-In 2014 EMI released a 3 CD compilation; "50 At Fifty", which concluded with one new song; "Skylarks", written by Bobby Elliott and Peter Howarth.
+In 2014 EMI released a three-CD compilation; "50 At Fifty", which concluded with one new song; "Skylarks", written by Bobby Elliott and Peter Howarth.
 2015 and 2016 saw the band still touring, mostly in the UK with an occasional trip to the continent.
 Their 2017 schedule had them appearing in Australia, New Zealand, Germany, Norway and the UK.

 Be sure to read Gary James' interview with The Hollies' Terry Sylvester